Skip to content

 In addition Canterbury Christchurch University has agreed to provide an accredited and recognised pathway for staff to have their prior learning recognised as well as crediting individuals for their personal contributions - CPD.
 Kent is the first LA in the country to use these frameworks alongside a University accreditation.

-The pilot groups involve schools, FE and the voluntary sector to cover the breadth of 0-25, and focus on early years, ASD, BESN.
+The pilot groups involve schools, FE and the voluntary sector to cover the breadth of 0 to 25, and focus on early years, ASD and BESN.
 The frameworks begin with self evaluation.
-The pilots will share the learning through their involvement in local LIFTS and we will formally publicise their experiences.
+The pilots will share the learning and we will formally publicise their experiences.

 Participants using the framework will access the consultancy and advice which is offered by the Education Psychology Service, school improvements and through KASS.